My Kiwi wine journey 4) Martinborough: ‘New Zealand’s Burgundy’

 Next morning, it’s off to Gladstone to visit Urlar, a relative newcomer certified organic from the start.
 That’s relatively unusual as it’s easier to get things going with the aid of fertilisers and weedkillers, then convert.
 Set around a man-made lake, used to provide water for the vines in a drought, this family-owned vineyard follows the biodynamic calendar, farming by the rhythms of the sun, the moon and the stars.

 Jannine Rickards has recently arrived as winemaker, having worked in wineries all over the world, and she’s still bubbling with enthusiasm for her new role.
-We taste a pithy, fragrant, Sauvignon Blanc, contrasting the ’16 and ’17 vintages and a barrel-aged premium version, which adds a ratafia biscuity element.
+We taste a pithy, fragrant sauvignon, contrasting the ’16 and ’17 vintages and a barrel-aged premium version, which adds a ratafia biscuity element.
 There’s a lighter, brighter Pinot Noir, again complemented by a top-end ‘Select Parcel’ alternative, with enticing aromatics from some whole bunch, with brooding dark fruits and a gamey savouriness.
-There’s also a really lovely late harvest Noble Riesling, offering fresh lime marmalade, bruised apple and ripe apricots.
+There’s also a really lovely late harvest noble riesling, offering fresh lime marmalade, bruised apple and ripe apricots.
 Sadly, it’s not in the UK, but I hope it one day will be.

 If John McDonnell made wine, would Philip Hammond drink it? …